Why Does a Simple Key Message Matter?

 Will you marry me?

-These key messages work perfectly because they prepare the listener for what comes next.
+These simple key messages work perfectly because they prepare the listener for what comes next.

-None of them would be improved by making them more complex, detailed, or sophisticated.
+None of them would be improved if they were more complex, detailed, or sophisticated.

 Confident Public Speakers Trust their Key Messages — and Themselves!